 More and more families are in need of childcare programs and support around the house while parents are at work.
-Many children younger than 5 years old go to childcare every week.
-And the continuously growing demand is leading to a childcare crisis.
-As demands go higher, so do the costs.
-In fact, the most common problem that families have with childcare programs is the limited availability and expensive costs.
+Many children younger than 5 years old go to childcare every week and the continuously growing demand is leading to a childcare crisis.
+As demand increases so do the costs.
+In fact, the most common problem that families have with childcare programs is the limited availability and expense.

 Couple families spend $162 and single-parent families $114 on childcare per week.
-The average amount spent on childcare per week has increased more than 50% in the last decade, growing more rapidly than household incomes.
-And with the rising cost of living in Australia, quitting work to look after the house and the children instead of the children attending childcare is not the ideal solution.
+This has increased more than 50% in the last decade and is growing more rapidly than household incomes.
+With the rising cost of living in Australia, quitting work to look after the family home and the children instead of the children attending childcare is barely a viable option.

 As of 2011, 71.5% of households in Australia are comprised of families.
 These families are made up of married couples, couples in a de facto relationship, same-sex couples, and single-parent families of diverse cultures and backgrounds.

 According to 2015 data of HILDA survey, 41% to 42% of Australian residents are part of a household with dependent children (children under 15 years old), which is the common type of household in this country.
 For couple families, 21.6% of them have both parents employed full-time.
-When it comes to projections, it is expected for Australian families to grow to around 9 million in 2036, a growth of 47% from 2011.
+When it comes to projections, it is expected that Australian families will grow to around 9 million in 2036; a growth of 47% from 2011.

-Now imagine how the childcare crisis will become worse as families multiply every year.
-Also, imagine the price surge that will occur as a result of childcare facilities taking advantage of the demands.
+The childcare crisis will inevitably become worse as families multiply every year.
+No doubt we'll also see a price surge as childcare facilities take advantage of the demands.

 For stay-at-home parents, a Guest and a helping hand can give you some spare time for rest and relaxation, catching up with friends, or a long overdue trip to the hair salon.
-Someone to chat and enjoy the time with also makes doing boring household chores more fun.
+Someone to chat and enjoy the time with also decreases isolation when at home full time.

-All kinds of young families definitely need a helping hand at some point, even just for a few hours a day.
-Choose a more practical way and utilise an existing resource – your spare bedroom – and share it with like-minded people who you can trust.
+All kinds of young families definitely need a helping hand at some point, even just for a couple of hours a day.
+Choose a more practical way and utilise an existing resource, your spare bedroom, and eliminate the high childcare fees.